isoleph/ARK/README.md

 You may find versions of ARK depending on the kind of differential equation you're looking at either the `first_order` folder or `second_order` folder.

-This personal project is in active development, so please feel free to submit issues!
+This personal project is in active development, so please feel free to submit [issues](https://github.com/isoleph/ARK/issues) or a [pull request](https://github.com/isoleph/ARK/pulls)!

 <div align="center">
     <img src=img/exp.svg width=50%>